soupsamich/findInputs/README.md

 ``python3 findInputs.py -u "https://www.example.com" -d "example.com" -he -un``

+## Logging
+A log file will be created in the current user's home directory with the name `findInputsLog.log`

 ## License

 This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details